(Pocket-lint) - Sony's 360 Reality Audio is a high-resolution music platform that aims to make the music you listen to more immersive and realistic.

 How can I listen to Sony 360 Reality Audio?

-There's no physical format, like a CD, for instance, needed for Sony 360 Reality Audio.
-The tracks that are mastered, or remastered, to play this format will be streamed on regular services like Tidal and Deezer.
-In both cases, you'll need a paid-for subscription to hear the right tracks.
-The third service at launch will be nugs.net, a service that specialises in recording concerts live – which could be an especially cool thing to listen to on this format.
+Tracks that are mastered, or remastered, to play this format will be streamed on regular services like Tidal and Deezer.
+It's also available via nugs.net, a service that specialises in recording concerts live – which could be an especially cool thing to listen to on this format.
+In all cases, you'll need a paid-for subscription to hear the right tracks.

-Amazon Music HD will also have Sony 360 Reality Audio tracks, though at first these will only be for playback through its speakers, not other hardware – of which more later.
+Amazon Music HD also has Sony 360 Reality Audio tracks, though at first, these will only be for playback through its speakers, not other hardware – of which more later.
+Napster will also carry 360 Reality Audio tracks, though we currently have no idea of when this will be.

 Do I need new hardware?